mushfique-dgist/atm/README.md

 - **Permission denied on main.exe**: Close any running `main.exe` before rebuilding.
 - **Card not recognized**: Only cards from the init file + runtime admin cards are valid.
 - **Fee mismatch**: Deposit requires exact fee in cash; otherwise the transaction is canceled.

-For requirement-by-requirement evidence, see `project-req.md`.
-For design details, see `main-project-overview.md`.